alegrey91/go-upx/README.md

 UPX is a free, secure, portable, extendable, high-performance executable packer for several executable formats.
 More info at [https://upx.github.io/](https://upx.github.io/).

+## Why

+The idea was to create a nice interface for this utility in my favorite programming language.
+So you can automate tasks in a bigger project that makes use of the utility.

 ## Install

 To install the module, run the following command: